 Confocal microscopy is also known as confocal laser scanning microscopy (CLSM) or laser confocal scanning microscopy (LCSM).
 Sometimes, it is also referred to as laser scanning confocal microscopy.
-It is an optical imaging technique designed to increase the optical contrast and resolution of a microscope sample using a spatial pinhole to black the out-of-focus light in forming the image.
+It is an optical imaging technique designed to increase the optical contrast and resolution of a microscope sample using a spatial pinhole to block the out-of-focus light during the image process.

 In biomedical sciences, confocal microscopy is often used to examine both fixed and live cells and tissues labeled with at least one fluorescent probe.
-Outside of biomedical sciences, they are used for multiphoton imaging and a variety of deconvolution techniques.
+Outside of biomedical sciences, it is used for multiphoton imaging and a variety of deconvolution techniques.

 The original design had no way to produce a real image.
 Instead, the photomultiplier output was translated into an image on the screen of an oscilloscope from military surplus, without the ability to record.
 The technology to produce what we have today just wasn’t available back then.

-Technological advancements have made today’s generation instruments much better in every part of the image generation process.
-Newer instruments also have better usability because it is now easier than ever to change filter combinations, alignment, and adjust the laser power.
+Technological advancements have made today’s generation of instruments much better in every aspect of the image generation process.
+Newer instruments also have better usability because it is now easier than ever to change or adjust filter combinations, alignment, and laser power.
 These things are generally software controlled so it doesn’t take as long to create images of samples.

 What Does a Confocal Microscope Do?

 When you hear the word “microscope”, chances are what first comes to mind is actually fluorescence microscopy.
 It is an optical technique that relies on fluorescent light as the light source.
 After fluorophores are applied to the sample in the area of interest, the sample is exposed to electromagnetic energy at a certain wavelength, which excites the fluorophores to cause them to light up.
 The sensors capture this and create an image, leaving out anything that isn’t lit up on the image plane.